KhronosGroup/SYCL_Reference/source/iface/host-allocation.rst

 host memory.

 When a :ref:`buffer` owns the host pointer there is no copy back, by default.
-In this situation, the SYCL application may pass a unique pointer to the host data, which will be then used by the runtime internally to initialize the data in the device.
+To create this situation, the SYCL application may pass a unique pointer to the host data, which will be then used by the runtime internally to initialize the data in the device.

 For example, the following could be used: